LS554/3CSL/README.md

-Place the LICENSE file in your project root and use this header in all source files:
+Place the LICENSE file in your project root:
 ```
 3-Clause Sheard License